R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - The default size in `free` and `/proc/meminfo` is 1 kB = 1,024 bytes.

 `Available disk space`: command `df` (disk filesystem) checks disk usage on a mounted filesystem, in 1 kB blocks.
 Unfortunately, the command includes some *tmpfs* (temporary file system) and one *devtmpfs* for device files (the interfaces between actual physical devices and the user).
 Both are virtual filesystems created to store files in volatile (RAM) memory… Option `-x` excludes those entries and option `--total` conveniently adds the columns for us.
 Giga-sized blocks (option `-BG`) are too coarse for an accurate measurement.

+`CPU usage`: command `vmstat` displays CPU activity in near-real time.
+The first argument is the *delay* between updates, while the second sets *count* determinations.
+The first report produced gives averages since the last reboot, and so we keep the second (last) row.
+We are interested in column `id` (*idle*, 15th), the complement of the utilization rate.
+- On the other hand, CPU *load* is defined as the number of processes using or waiting to use one core at a single point in time.
+It can be determined with command `uptime`.

+`Last reboot`: command `uptime` running *since* option (`-s`).<br>
+`LVM in use`? one needs to find a single mounted filesystem whose device name starts with `/dev/mapper/`.
+Available options are commands `df`, `mount`, and `blkid`.
+Alternatively, one can read the system configuration file `/etc/fstab`.
+Instead of name, it is also possible to limit the search by device type, *lvm*.
+In this case, consider command `lsblk`.<br>
+`Active Internet (TCP and UDP) connections`: command `netsat` has been superseded by `ss` (socket statistics).
+Options `-tu` will display only sockets of the TCP and UDP protocols, filtered with `-o state connected` to allow all states except *listening* and *closed*.<br>
+`Logged users`: simple count of `who` results.
+- Equally valid is the `users | wc -w` combination.

+`Network`: classic command `ifconfig` has also been deprecated, use `ip` instead.
+The first result of `ip route`, the *default* route, is the desired IP address.
+Finding the MAC address should be a simple matter of choosing the correct address from the output provided by `ip link`.
+But, how to match the hardware address we seek to the unique device assigned the IP address we found earlier?
+Auxiliary variable `rowN` contains the row number of the sought `link` data, found though pattern matching among the information provided by `ip address`.
+- Command `hostname -I` (or `hostname --all-ip-addresses`) is a bit unreliable.
+It will print *all* IP addresses in no particular order.

+`Session's executed sudo commands`: you can look at what `sudo` did by using `journalctl`.
+This is a system logging program that comes with every Linux distribution that uses **systemd**, a software suite that provides all manner of services and utilities.

 [**NOTE**: The number or processors dedicated to the VM was inceased to 2.]